test388/nycicarusdev/index.md

 <div class="tile">
   <h2 class="post-title">Community</h2>
-  <p class="post-excerpt">We hold regular events, workshops and celebrations for those our peers.
+  <p class="post-excerpt">We hold <a href="/events">regular events, workshops and celebrations</a>.
 We have an active online community at Facebook.
     <br/><a href="https://www.facebook.com/theicarusproject" class="btn">Facebook Page</a><br/>
     <a href="https://www.facebook.com/groups/2394863930/" class="btn">Facebook Group</a></p>
 </div><!-- /.tile -->